 There is currently a strong industry focus on the immediate issues of a deepening supply glut.
 But rebalancing and recovery may not be that far out of sight, particularly given a 5+ year lead time to develop new LNG supply.

 So how does the path to recovery look?
 What happens to global gas prices as the market rebalances?
 What are the implications for portfolio exposures and the gas investment cycle?
 These are questions we address next week as we look beyond the current glut at the three phases of market recovery.

 Article written by David Stokes, Olly Spinks and Howard Rogers

 |Client briefing pack

 Timera Energy has published a client briefing pack ‘Global Gas Market – the path to market recovery‘.
 This includes an overview of current global pricing dynamics, how the LNG glut will be absorbed and the market evolution into next decade.
-You can download the briefing pack by clicking on the title link above or going to Latest Insights.
+You can download the briefing pack by clicking on the title link above or going to Our Publications.

 |Global LNG and European gas market workshop

 Timera Energy offers tailored in-house workshops exploring the evolution of the global LNG and European gas market fundamentals, pricing dynamics and the implications for asset values and commercial strategies.
 These involve Timera Senior Advisor Howard Rogers (also Director of the Gas Programme at the Oxford Institute for Energy Studies), who is acknowledged as a leading industry expert in the global gas market.